 Hi!
 I'm Lori.
-I do the writing, recipe development, and photography here at My Quiet Kitchen.
+I do all of the writing, recipe development, and food photography here at My Quiet Kitchen.
 I've always loved food and cooking, and going vegan only intensified that love!
-I've been vegan since 2011 and have passionately explored everything from oil-free, whole-food recipes to homemade vegan cheeses and decadent desserts.
-I want to help others feel comfortable and empowered in the kitchen, discovering that same excitement and joy for cooking with plants.
+I've been vegan since 2011, and have passionately explored everything from oil-free, whole-food recipes to homemade vegan cheeses and decadent desserts.
+I want to help you feel comfortable and empowered in the kitchen and EXCITED about cooking with plants!

 About the Recipes: